-The signal bar in DJI’s FPV Goggles is sometimes unreliable, I found bitrate (aka bandwidth) is a much better signal strength indicator.
+The signal bar in DJI’s FPV Goggles is sometimes unreliable, I found bitrate (some call it bandwidth) is a much better signal strength indicator.
 If you use Crossfire, you can also display LQ in OSD although it’s not yet supported.

 The Better Signal Indicator for DJI FPV System

 When flying with DJI FPV system, there are “signal bars” at the bottom left corner of the screen that is meant to show you how strong the video link is.
 However it’s not always reliable and sometimes flashes red way too early.
-The general consensus is to look at bitrate (also known as bandwidth) which is located at the bottom right.
+The general consensus is to look at bitrate (some people call it bandwidth) which is located at the bottom right.
 In a nutshell, you should watch out when bitrate starts dropping, and you should probably turn back when it drops below 10Mbps.